emtaylor1993/Udemy-Courses/Java-Bootcamp/Section-5-Loops/Workbook-5.11/README.md

 # Workbook 5.11

 ## Task 1:
-Print the rules of the game to the user.
+Print the rules of the game to the user.<br>
 <code>>>Let's play Rolling Java.
 Type anything to start.</code><br>
 <code>scan.nextLine()</code><br>
 <code>>> Great, here are the rules:\n</code><br>